Pennsylvania House of Representatives, District 72

 The 72nd Pennsylvania House of Representatives District is located in west central Pennsylvania and has been represented by Frank Burns since 2009.

+Despite having a state representative from the Democratic Party, the county that the district is in voted for Republican Donald Trump by nearly 40 percentage points in the concurrent 2024 presidential election.

 District profile

 The 72nd District is located in Cambria County and includes the following areas: